spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 There are trade-offs to both structures and a valid argument could be made for using either here.
 However, after this merge, we'll want to also merge in the inspection results, which would become a very complex DataFrame with *a lot* of duplicate information.
-So here the we already make the choice to stick with a dictionary representation, to ensure the later operations will also be managable.
+So here we will already make the choice to stick with a dictionary representation, to ensure the later operations will also be managable.
 For now it is just useful to know both these options exist, for when you need to merge data for you own projects.

 ### Merging the JSON reviews

-Next, lets actually merge the reviews into business dictionary.
-Read the `review.json` file into your program, reusing some of the code from `business.json`.
+Next, lets actually merge the reviews into the business dictionary.
+Read the `review.json` file into your program, reusing some of the code from loading `business.json`.
 When you've loaded a review object, search for the corresponding business in your business dictionary and add the review to the list of reviews there.
 The merged results should end up looking something like: